mehtho/SimpleTranscriptionApp/search-ui/README.md

    - **Frontend**: A React-based interface that users interact with.
    - **Proxy**: A lightweight server that handles requests to Elasticsearch.
      - The proxy attaches an Elasticsearch API key to requests, preventing the frontend from storing or exposing the key.
-     - This enables port `9200` to be closed, ensuring Elasticsearch is never directly exposed to the internet.
+     - This allows port `9200` to remain closed, ensuring Elasticsearch is never directly exposed to the internet.

-3. **AuthN integration (Future Work)**
+3. **Authentication integration (Future Work)**
    - When combined with an authentication service, the frontend can require login and securely delegate token handling.
    - This results in a setup where authentication and authorization are managed by a dedicated service, further reducing risk.